boazdavid/llama-stack-examples/README.md

-# llama-stack-example
+# Llama Stack Example

-Llama Stack Example
+A deployable, domain-specific application demonstrating the use of [Llama Stack](https://github.com/meta-llama/llama-stack)